-Halliburton Company (HAL) Upgraded Issued by Wall Street Gurus
+Halliburton Company (HAL) upgraded Issued by Wall Street Gurus

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at HAL starting from Loeffler Lance, who sale 24,061 shares at the price of $30.00 back on Jan 25.
-After this action, Loeffler Lance now owns 135,681 shares of Halliburton Company, valued at $721,830 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at HAL starting from Richard Mark, who sale 16,318 shares at the price of $33.15 back on Feb 22.
+After this action, Richard Mark now owns 267,312 shares of Halliburton Company, valued at $540,942 using the latest closing price.

-Miller Jeffrey Allen, the Director, President & CEO of Halliburton Company, sale 33,333 shares at $30.00 during a trade that took place back on Jan 25, which means that Miller Jeffrey Allen is holding 907,928 shares at $999,990 based on the most recent closing price.
+Jones Myrtle L, the Senior Vice Pres – Tax of Halliburton Company, sale 14,134 shares at $33.15 during a trade that took place back on Feb 22, which means that Jones Myrtle L is holding 65,114 shares at $468,542 based on the most recent closing price.

 Stock Fundamentals for HAL